 Naples Cyclery rents a wide range of bikes as well as child trailers and surreys for family fun.

 A note about parking and logistics:

 - If you plan to park near the beach, bring plenty of quarters.
-Meters are 25 cents per minute ($1.50 an hour) and online forums are full of warnings that Naples is happy to issue parking tickets.
+Meters ar $1.50 an hour and online forums are full of warnings that Naples is happy to issue parking tickets.
 (A ticket will set you back $32.)
 Just a few blocks from the beach, parking is free.

 - There are restroom facilities at Naples Pier and Lowdermilk Beach Park, 1301 Gulfshore Blvd.
 North.
 Sixteen beach access parks have showers, but no restrooms.